ucsc-cgp/awsauditor/README.md

 `awsauditor` gets all of its configuration information from a .json file that is stored in an AWS S3 bucket.
 Change line 38 and 39 to specify the name of bucket and .json, respectively.

-Lets break down an example config.json:
+Let's break down an example config.json:

     {